PanDAWMS/panda-docs/docs/source/client/snakemake/snakemake.rst

     :language: yaml
     :caption: loop_body/Snakefile

-``loop`` keyword was added as Snakemake language extension to define step as loop.
+``loop`` keyword was added as Snakemake language extension to define step as a loop.

 Loop + scatter
 ====================